Board to board connectors

 - Packaging options, loose, tubes, or tape and reel for automatic pick and place

-- Suitable for lead free soldering processes and RoHS compliant
+- Suitable for lead free soldering processes

-Read more about board to board connectors.
+Find out more about basic board to board connectors design here.

 Board to board connectors are manufactured in the following types: